List of Facebook features: Verified accounts

 TechCrunch reported in February 2012 that Facebook would introduce a "Verified Account" concept, denoting official pages for public figures.
 Such pages gain more prominence in the "People To Subscribe To" suggestions lists.
 Persons with established stage names, such as Stefani Germanotta known as Lady Gaga, can also choose to use their specific stage name for their profile, with the real name in the profile's "About" page.
 However, at the time, the feature did not show any visual signs of distinction from other pages.
 In May 2013, the concept was updated to include a blue checkmark badge to highlight the account's Verified status.
 In October 2015, Facebook introduced a "gray badge" verification system for local businesses with physical addresses, with the gray color intended to differentiate from its typical blue checkmarks assigned to celebrities, public figures, sports teams and media organizations.

-Hash-tagging support
+Hashtagging support

-In June 2013, Facebook introduced its support for clickable hashtags to help users search for topics being actively discussed on the social network.
+On June 12, 2013, Facebook introduced its support for clickable hashtags to help users search for topics being actively discussed on the social network.